The Health benifits of Pasta

 Directions:

-1. In a food processor, combine basil, garlic, pine nuts, and olive oil to make the pesto.
-Pulse until smooth.
+- in a food processor blend basil, garlic, pine nuts and olive oil for the pesto. pulse till kinda smooth.

-2. In a large skillet, lightly sauté the zucchini noodles in olive oil for 2-3 minutes.
+- in a skillet lightly sauté zucchini noodles in a bit of olive oil for 2–3 minutes.

 Advice: